 Finish the things beautifully which are already on your plate.
 Take a break and go for a new task.
 Don’t do multitasking.

 Don’t get yourself into debt (be it even a housing loan) because all of your colleagues have their own houses.
-Do a complete analysis of your own financial commitments and only if you feel really comfortable, then take a decision for buying the new home.
+Do a thorough analysis of your own financial commitments and only if you feel really comfortable, then take a decision for buying the new home.
 Else, a ‘no’ definitely saves you from debt.

 Instead, try focusing on increasing your earnings.

-If you are an employee and you keep saying ‘yes’ to every new task that comes your way, soon you will be left with piles of unfinished tasks and start producing bad quality results which will get you a bad name in the long run.
+If you are an employee and you keep saying ‘yes’ to every new task that comes your way, soon you will be left with piles of unfinished tasks and start producing bad quality results which will earn you a bad name in the long run.
 Instead, say no to new task if you are already overloaded, delegate the task to your juniors, and mentor them.
-When you are clear with explanation, it becomes easy for your manager to assign that task to someone else and things will get done.
+When you are clear with an explanation, it becomes easy for your manager to assign that task to someone else and things will get done.
 Remember, you can’t do everything and you shouldn’t be.

 Quality is always rewarded, people often forget how much work you did, but they will never forget how well you did the work.

-Commit for less, accomplish more.
+Commit to less, accomplish more.

-Accept less, live stress free.
+Accept less, live stress-free.